natkuhn/Trac-in-Python/README.md

 Switches (default is `+o+e+l`):

 The first set of switches has to do with ascertaining the screen size.
-It tries whichever of the the following methods are enabled (o and e by default), in order, and uses the first successful one.
-If +d is enabled it tries the other enabled modes and reports any discrepancies—mainly useful for debugging:
+It tries whichever of the the following methods are enabled (`o` and `e` by default), in order, and uses the first successful one.
+If `+d` is enabled it tries the other enabled modes and reports any discrepancies—mainly useful for debugging:

-        'o' get screen size from OS (seems to work pretty universally)
+- 'o': get screen size from OS (seems to work pretty universally)

-        `t` get screen size from polling the terminal using ESC sequences (works on OS X Terminal.app and not many others; prints garbage chars in ANSICON)
+- `t`: get screen size from polling the terminal using ESC sequences (works on OS X Terminal.app and not many others; prints garbage chars in ANSICON)

-s get screen size from using 'tput' in subprocesses (supposedly necessary for cygwin using native Windows Python, but character- by-character I/O doesn't work under those circumstances anyway e get screen size from environment variables (does not vary dynamically as user resizes screen, so a next-to-last resort) f use fixed screen size, as set by columns, rows; default 80,25.
-These arguments can be present and they set the screen size for +f should it be activated in the future d report discrepancies from the above methods
+- `s`: get screen size from using 'tput' in subprocesses (supposedly necessary for cygwin using native Windows Python, but character- by-character I/O doesn't work under those circumstances anyway

+- `e`: get screen size from environment variables (does not vary dynamically as user resizes screen, so a next-to-last resort)

+- `f`: use fixed screen size, as set by columns, rows; default 80,25.
+These arguments can be present and they set the screen size for `+f` should it be activated in the future

+- `d` report discrepancies from the above methods

-The second set of switches has to do with ascertaining the location of the cursor on the screen, mainly used to for figuring out when up-arrow would go off top of screen (default is +l):
+The second set of switches has to do with ascertaining the location of the cursor on the screen, mainly used to for figuring out when up-arrow would go off top of screen (default is `+l`):

-l get screen location by polling the terminal v validate screen position and give error if it isn't correct (errors can be thrown by excessively fast typing, or by bug in ANSICON on Windows); again mainly for debugging
+- `l` get screen location by polling the terminal
+- `v` validate screen position and give error if it isn't correct (errors can be thrown by excessively fast typing, or by bug in ANSICON on Windows); again mainly for debugging

 `#(mo,rt)` returns a,switches,cols,rows where cols,rows is the actual
 reported size of the screen.
 Note that for all this to print you need